mmynsted/mmynsted-habari/README.md

 0. Ensure a web server with php and other dependencies are installed as required by Habari.
    A working example can be found [here](#).  *Perhaps a future enhancement would be to automatically install a web server.*
+   Note: When using apache the ``.htaccess`` file must be writable by the Habari installer or one must manually update as per on-screen instructions when using Habari the first time.
+A temporary *fix* has been applied to ensure that an ``.htaccess`` file with all read and write permissions, ``666``, is installed for use by Habari.
+Change this after Habari is installed if you wish.
+The intention of this module is to install Habari for use with testing and development where the virtual machine would not be public facing anyway.

 0. Ensure an applicable database is installed and identify credentials, schema and other information for use by Habari.